Sam Green (councillor)

-Sam Green was an openly gay psychiatric nurse and Liberal politician who was elected as a member of Durham City Council in 1972.
-He has been described as the first openly gay councillor in England and first openly gay candidate in an election in Britain.
+Samuel Burton Green (29 January 1941 – 9 August 1999) was an openly gay psychiatric nurse and Liberal politician who was elected as a member of Durham City Council in 1972, making him the first openly-gay politician in the UK and first known openly gay candidate in an election in Britain.

 Political career

 Green was aged 31 at the time of his election to the Crossgate seat, and had stood for election to the council twice before.
 During the campaign he openly identified himself as gay and as a member of the Gay Liberation Front, and in an interview with Gay News he reported that his sexuality had been extensively covered in the press and had attracted negative comments from opponents.
 He was elected to the seat, ousting an 18-year incumbent councillor.

 As one of his actions as a councillor, he asked for Gay News to be stocked in the city's libraries.

-Green retained his seat in the 1973 and 1976 local elections, but did not stand in the 1979 elections (when the seat was incorporated into a larger Crossgate and Framwelgate ward).
+Green retained his seat in the 1973 and 1976 local elections, but did not stand in the 1979 elections (when the seat was incorporated into a larger Crossgate and Framwelgate ward), and moved away from Durham around 1980.